 Generally, investigations and treatments will continue with staff taking the correct precautions.
-However, we occasionally have to delay nonurgent investigations if you are experiencing severe diarrhoea.
+However, sometimes we may have to delay non-urgent investigations if you are experiencing severe diarrhoea.

 How will I know when the Clostridium difficile is no longer infectious?